andkrau/NuanceResurrection/README.md

 make -j$(nproc)
 ```

-The bios.cof, minibios.cof, minibiosX.cof, nuance.cfg and shader files are
+The bios.cof, minibios.cof, minibiosX.cof, nuance.cfg and GLSL shader files are
 automatically copied to the build directory by CMake.

 ## Project structure